Prottoy2938/yahtzee/README.md

 **This project was created with help from a [React Bootcamp Course](https://www.udemy.com/course/modern-react-bootcamp/).**

 **Thanks to course instructor `colt steele` to help me create this project**

+If you see an vulnerability warning on github, you will need to update your pakages.